kubevirt/kubevirt-tutorial/labs/lab6/lab6.md

 ### Accessing VMs (serial console & spice)

 Connect to the serial console of the Cirros VM.
 Hit return / enter a few times and login with the displayed username and password.
-Then disconnect from the virtual machine console by typing: `ctrl+]`.

 ```
 ./virtctl console testvm